 There are several ways you can add a Buy Me a Coffee button to your WordPress website.
 The best method for you depends on what you want to see and how it fits your website’s theme.
 At any rate, it’s not all that difficult.

 While I cannot guarantee that you’ll rake in the dough, it does give visitors easy access to support your work.
 And a lot of us creators can use all the help we can get.

-Today, I’ll show you three ways on how to add a Buy Me a Coffee Button.
+Today, I’ll show you four ways on how to add a Buy Me a Coffee Button.

 What is Buy Me a Coffee?

 Buy Me a Coffee is a donation and tip platform that allows supporters to send you small amounts of money should they choose.
 In this case, someone can simply “buy” you a single cup of coffee from $3 all the way up to as much as they want.